dschnare/ioc-container/packages/ioc-container/README.md

 into the parent container if the resolution fails using this own container.

+## IocContainer#config

+    config

+A reference to a key:value pair config key manager for this container.
+If a parent container was specified when constructing the container the parent relationshiop is passed on to this config so that get() traverses the parent hiearchy.

+The config manager has the following methods.

+- get(key, defaultValue=undefined) = Retrieves the specified key.

+- set(key, value) = Sets a key to the specified value.

+- setKeys(keys) = Sets keys all at once.

+- unset(key) = Unsets a key by removing it.

+- exists(key) = Determines if they key exists on this config.

+- keys() = Retrieves the keys in this config.

+- clear() = Removes all keys on this config.

+- valueOf() = Retrieves a shallow copy of all keys in this config.

+When looking up a key via get() the parent config manager (if speicified when the IocContainer was constructed) will be travered if the key does not exist.
+If the key does not exist in the entire config hierarhcy then returns defaultValue.

+Take note that the config manager is a flat key:value pair hash.
+However as a convenience you can flatten a config object hiearchy by calling setKeys().

+**Example:**

+    let ioc = new IocContainer()
+    ioc.config.setKeys({
+      port: 3000,
+      routes: {
+        home: '/home',
+        about: '/about'
+      }
+    })

+    // Returns '/home'
+    ioc.config.get('routes.home')

 ## IocContainer#service

     service(name, Ctor, { transient, concerns, inject, initializable, destroyable })